ssekyanzielvis/Group_ten_project-website-template/README.md

 Open index.html in your favorite web browser to view the website template.

 Screenshots
-Home Page
+Home Page home.html

-Menu Page
+Menu Page aboutus.htm

-About Us Page
+About Us aboutus.html

 Contributing
 We welcome contributions to enhance the FOODDASH website template.
 To contribute: